Nephi 17:3 is no different.

 From the 'My Tanach' app,

-and from the King James Version and Gospel Library
+"You shall have no other gods before me."and from the King James Version and Gospel Library

 "Thou shalt have no other gods before me."